 - Don’t forget sun protection, as UV rays can fade the tattoo’s color.

 While your tattoo is healing, it is at risk of developing dark pigmentation (on or around the tattoo) if exposed to the sun.
-For the first month, avoid exposure altogether by using a tattoo cream with SPF50+ (this works better than covering up the area as clothes can cause friction).
-Even in the long term, UV radiation can degrade your tattoo’s definition and intensity, so opt for sufficient sun protection if you want to keep our tattoo looking its best.
+For the first month, avoid exposure altogether by using a sun cream with SPF50+ (this works better than covering up the area as clothes can cause friction).
+Even in the long term, UV radiation can degrade your tattoo’s definition and intensity, so opt for sufficient sun protection if you want to keep your tattoo looking its best.

 My tattoo feels like it’s on fire!

 For the first few days it is normal to experience mild pain, itching and redness.
 Use a soothing cream to relieve these feelings.
 Try keeping it in the fridge for a cooling effect.
 Do consult a doctor if:

 - you feel feverish or generally unwell